ishupatil/BANK-MANAGEMENT-SYSYTEM/README.md

 ![image](https://github.com/user-attachments/assets/09343b9c-846c-44e3-94ac-2e16e19128a5)

 **✅ Validations & Constraints**
-PIN must be 4 digits
+1)PIN must be 4 digits

-Users must be at least 18 years old to open an account
+2)Users must be at least 18 years old to open an account

-Deposits must not exceed ₹10,000 at a time
+3)Deposits must not exceed ₹10,000 at a time

-Withdrawals are only allowed if sufficient balance is available
+4)Withdrawals are only allowed if sufficient balance is available

-All sensitive actions require account number and PIN
+5)All sensitive actions require account number and PIN

 **🔐 Security Notes**

-PIN input is currently not hidden (consider using getpass module for masking in future versions)
+1)PIN input is currently not hidden (consider using getpass module for masking in future versions)

-No encryption is used — this app is designed for learning purposes only
+2)No encryption is used — this app is designed for learning purposes only

 **📈 Future Improvements**
-GUI using Tkinter or PyQt
+1)GUI using Tkinter or PyQt

-Password masking using getpass
+2)Password masking using getpass

-Transaction history tracking
+3)Transaction history tracking

-Login/logout system
+3)Login/logout system

-Error logging
+4)Error logging

 **🧑‍🎓 Author**
 Made by [Ishwaree Patil]